Becoming a foster carer takes approximately 6 months. The process can seem daunting and includes:

 - other independent people

 The panel will recommend whether you should be approved as a foster carer.
-The final decision will be made by a senior Children's Services Manager and you will receive confirmation in writing.
+The final decision will be made by a senior Children's Services Manager and you'll receive confirmation in writing.

 Foster care - further information